Amy Rutkin

 Board Member

 Amy Spitalnick is the CEO of the Jewish Council for Public Affairs, the national convener of Jewish coalitions working across communities to build a just and inclusive American democracy.
+She previously served as Executive Director of Integrity First for America, which became a powerful national voice in the fight against white supremacy and extremism.

 Board Chair

 Nancy Kaufman is a coach for women in the c-suite and a consultant for not-for-profits.
 She most recently served as CEO of the National Council of Jewish Women (NCJW,) a grassroots organization of volunteers and advocates inspired by Jewish values.
+NCJW strives for social justice by improving the quality of life for women, children, and families and by safeguarding individual rights and freedoms.

 Board Member